NukeGeneral/YoloBirds/README.md

 # YoloBirds
-An angry birds clone game algoritm
-Developed for 24H Game Development Challlenge
+An angry birds clone game algoritm which developed for 24H Game Development Challlenge